 Through creative work, Tonio finds refuge from his unbearable state, and he feels protected from the dissonance it causes.
 But what is the nature of the thing that allows him to bear tensions, fears and such sharp divisions?
-What is that power that protects the Kröger soul from situations of longing in vain for the kingdom of the normal, the respectable, the pleasant, the banal, the everyday, the innocent, the simple, the vital, the regular, human friendship, human loyalty, and human happiness?
-What power is it that exhausts a person with perpetual awareness, and with the marks of “superiority" vis-a`-vis "extreme weakness and vulnerability" (Storr, 1972: 51), or of "royal[ty] and embarrass[ment]" at the same time (Tonio Kröger, 189) [showing on his face Royal superiority for being a creative artist but weakness and embarrassment for being a person who has missed life!]?
-For this, we have to turn back to the house of Frau Consul Hustede, the place where he fell in love with Inge Holm: "For happiness is not, he told himself, being loved; that is only a nauseating satisfaction of the ego.
-Happiness is loving, and perhaps snatching brief moments of deceptive closeness to the object of your love" (Tonio Kröger, 179).
+What is that power that protects his soul from situations of vain longing for the kingdom of the normal, the respectable, the pleasant, the banal, the everyday, the innocent, the simple, the vital, the regular; from human friendship, human loyalty and human happiness?
+What power is it that exhausts a person with perpetual awareness, and with the marks of “superiority" vis-a`-vis "extreme weakness and vulnerability" (Storr, 1972: 51), or of "royal[ty] and embarrass[ment]" (Tonio Kröger, 189) [showing on his face Royal superiority for being a creative artist but weakness and embarrassment for being a person who has missed life!]?
+For this, we have to turn back to Frau Consul Hustede's house, where Tonio fell in love with Inge: "For happiness is not, he told himself, being loved; that is only a nauseating satisfaction of the ego.
+Happiness is loving, and perhaps snatching brief moments of deceptive closeness to the object of your love" (Tonio Kröger, 179, emphasis added).

-In spite of the curse, Kröger is happy because happiness is merely a fleeting illusion, A "deceptive closeness".
-This causes suffering and submission, but the first thing that the young Tonio had learned is a simple but cruel truth: "The person who loves more is the underdog and has to suffer" (Tonio Kröger, 165).
-Therefore, since it is happiness to love, and to love means to suffer, the borderline between happiness and suffering is completely blurred – to love means to suffer through happiness, to suffer happily or to get pleasure out of pain.
+In spite of the curse, Tonio is happy because happiness is merely a fleeting illusion, a "deceptive closeness."
+This causes suffering and submission, but the first thing that the young Tonio – learns is a simple but cruel truth, that "[the] person who loves more is the underdog and has to suffer" (Tonio Kröger, 165).
+Therefore, since it is happiness to love, and to love means to suffer, the borderline between happiness and suffering is completely blurred -- to love means to suffer through happiness, to suffer happily or to get pleasure out of pain.
 "Deceptive closeness" provides the inexhaustible power that overcomes all tensions and irritations.
-It is the perpetual answer to the eternal contradiction that serves blessed / cursed urge to create.
-Such illusionary approach feeds the creative identity of Kroger and supplies his artistic existence with taste and meaning.
+It is the perpetual answer to the eternal contradiction that serves the both blessed and cursed urge to create.
+Such an illusionary approach feeds the creative identity of Tonio and supplies his artistic existence with taste and meaning.
 At the end of the novella, Tonio writes these concluding words to Lisabeta:

-"For if anything can turn a litterateur into a true writer, it is my bourgeois love for what is human, alive, and normal… without which one is merely a piece of low-grade ore, a jingly bell… I look into a teeming throng of human shadows, who beckon to me, wanting me to exorcise them and redeem them: tragic shadows and ludicrous ones and some that are both – and I am very fond of them.
+For if anything can turn a litterateur into a true writer, it is my bourgeois love for what is human, alive, and normal… without which one is merely a piece of low-grade ore, a jingly bell… I look into a teeming throng of human shadows, who beckon to me, wanting me to exorcise them and redeem them: tragic shadows and ludicrous ones and some that are both – and I am very fond of them.
 But my deepest and most furtive love is for the blond and blue-eyed people, the brightly living, the happy, lovable, and normal ones.
 Do not scold me for this love, Lisaveta; it is good and fruitful.
-It contains yearning and mournful envy and a wee bit of scorn and a very chaste bliss" (Tonio Kröger, 228).
+It contains yearning and mournful envy and a wee bit of scorn and a very chaste bliss (Tonio Kröger, 228).

-Summary
+Conclusion